rrrene/credo/README.md

 ### Creating a plugin

-A plugin is basically just a module that provides a `init/2` callback.
+A plugin is basically just a module that provides an `init/1` callback.

 ```elixir
 defmodule CredoDemoPlugin do